 -There’s still no evidence that links Rahami to foreign terrorist groups.
 “We don’t know his particular ideology or what his inspiration was or whether he was directed or whether he was inspired,” a law enforcement official told the New York Times.
 “We don’t have any of that.”
 The official said investigators are in the process of combing through evidence seized during a search of a residence linked to Rahani in Elizabeth, New Jersey on Monday morning.

--During a press conference after Rahami's arrest on Monday, New York City Mayor Bill de Blasio called the bombing a "very serious incident," and said "we have reason to believe this was an act of terror."
+-During a press conference after Rahami’s arrest on Monday, New York City Mayor Bill de Blasio called the bombing a “very serious incident,” but he declined to call it terrorism.

 “It’s going to take a lot of careful investigation to get to the facts and get to the truth,” the mayor said.
 “One of the things we’re going to say to you today is we’re going to be very careful and patient to get to the full truth here.
 We’re not going to jump to conclusions.”